Vizitest/docs/Writerside/topics/Beta-Status.md

 ## Beta roadmap
 Available during the beta phase.

+- Copy, paste and duplication of test configurations, components and equivalence classes
-- Secrets and Vaiables - similar to Postman.
+- Secrets and Variables - similar to Postman.
 - Support for oAuth and Basic Authentication
 - OpenAPI ingestion.
 Will allow instant creation of test configurations based from any OpenAPI specification.
 - Additional MIME types.
 Currently only JSON is supported